mfunkie/boomqueries-react-mixin/README.md

 # BoomQueries

-BoomQueries is our take on element queries; sizing elements based on their container.
+BoomQueries is our take on [element queries](http://responsiveimagescg.github.io/eq-usecases/) - sizing elements based on their container.

-As our product has grown to be more modular, we began to see the limitations of sizing those modular components across more granular scopes; main content areas, sidebars, etc. And most of all, the specificities of keeping up with all these variations started to take a toll on productivity and maintenance.
-While there are other implementations, we didn't find any that quite fit our needs.
+As our product has grown to be more modular, we began to see the limitations of stling modular components across more granular scopes with media queries (main content areas, sidebars, etc.).
+The specificities of keeping up with all these variations started to take a toll on productivity and maintenance.
+While there are other element query implementations, we didn't find any that quite fit our needs.
 The benefits of our version are:

 * Vanilla JS
 * Made for modern browsers (IE9+) to keep dependencies small